NewGuy012/machine-learning-demo/README.md

 # machine-learning-demo

-S demo to showcase commonly machine learning techniques and workflows.
-Topics include supervised learning, unsupervised learning, model evaluation and refinement, and building pipelines.
+A demo to showcase commonly machine learning techniques and workflows.

+Topics include

+-   Supervised learning
+-   Unsupervised learning (in progress)
+-   Model evaluation and refinement (in progress)
+-   Building pipelines (in progress)

+## Python Packages Used

+-   scikit-learn
+-   pandas
+-   numpy
+-   scipy
+-   matplotlib